-In eight of the world’s wealthiest countries women undergo death by violence at rates as high, or higher, than men, despite declining levels of violence overall, according to the study “A Gendered Analysis of Violent Deaths” done for the United Nations 2030 Agenda for Sustainable Development.
+In eight of the world’s wealthiest countries, women undergo death by violence at rates as high, or higher, than men, despite declining levels of violence overall, according to the study, “A Gendered Analysis of Violent Deaths” done for the United Nations 2030 Agenda for Sustainable Development.

 The study noted that the rate of homicides due to domestic and intimate partner violence “have proven particularly difficult to reduce.”

 The research showed that there were more men than women killed in the United States and around the world.
-However, the objective was to find a method to measure how women experience risk in different parts of the world, mostly in industrialized countries, which have seen a decline in violence.
+However, their research objective was to find a method to measure how women experience risk in different parts of the world, mostly in industrialized countries, which have seen a decline in violence.

 In the most volatile and conflict-ridden countries, the report found both men and women suffer high numbers of violent deaths.
 However, in Afghanistan the rate of female deaths rose by 70 percent between the years of 2009-2015 and civilian deaths by 47 percent.